OLIMEX/ESP32-EVB/SOFTWARE/ETH_PHY_demo/README.md

 See the example source code to see how the "power pin" GPIO can be managed in software.

-The example defaults to using GPIO 17 for this function, but it can be overriden.
-On Espressif's Ethernet development board, GPIO 17 is the power pin used to enable/disable the PHY oscillator.
+To using GPIO 17 for this function can be overriden.
+Example on Espressif's Ethernet development board, GPIO 17 is the power pin used to enable/disable the PHY oscillator.

 On Olimex ESP32 EVB REV B IoT LAN8710 PHY Board with CAN there is a own solution from Olimex.
 For deeper Information look in the Hardware folder on Olimex Github.
 There is the Shematic.